 There is just something about a rooster’s crow that has an indiscernible purity to it.
 In the busy, rat-race-pace of our lives, we are often not still enough to appreciate the purity and stillness of a quiet morning, interrupted by a rooster’s song.
 Breaking the silence, the crow of a rooster is a sound of a by gone era.
 A sound from our past when the crow of a rooster was a part of the audio landscape.
 A time when farming was not just a hobby, but a way of life, your animals were how you survived.
 The crow of a rooster symbolizes a beginning, the start of another day.
 A time when working the land and plowing the fields was how one survived.
 Its a sound from the past, a past that has been lost to the progression of time.

 In the stillness of the early morning hours, I like to sit on the back porch, morning coffee in hand, and listen to my boys sing the song of their people.
 It’s a song of the ancients, a song that traces back to a time when their great ancestors roamed the earth.
 It’s a song that not only reminds us of their past but ours.
 A song that fills the air declaring a new day has begun.
 It’s a song that in our day and time rings with a purity that money cannot buy, but few will hear.
 It’s a song that reminds us of a simpler time.
 He reminds us that there is abundant wealth in simplicity.
 In our day and time, it’s a lesson that we all need.

 A rooster is selfless, often sacrificing himself to save his friends.
 A fearless warrior with a big heart.
 A natural born singer of the ancient songs.
 A dancer, a true gentleman.
 The most beautiful and unwanted of all the creatures.

 Roosters are amazing creatures and worthy of our admiration and respect.

+If you liked this post, peck the subscribe button.
 As always, thanks for reading.
 Till next time, keep on crowing!!

 ~ The Kuntry Klucker Crew ~